 Passengers should submit to the security control legislation envisaged in Regulation (EC) (CE) 185/2010.Back

-Boarding should commence 35 minutes prior to the departure of the Flight and the boarding gate will close 15 minutes prior to departure.
+At all airports not mentioned above, boarding should commence 35 minutes prior to the departure of the Flight and the boarding gate will close 15 minutes prior to departure.

 Passengers arriving at the boarding desk after the time indicated in the preceding paragraph will not be allowed to board, will have no right to compensation for the denial to board and will be liable for any damages withstood by Volotea if their baggage must be located and removed from the aircraft because the Passenger checked it but failed to report to the boarding gate in time.